2021 NFL Draft Rookie Profile: Kenneth Gainwell (Fantasy Football)

 1. While he profiles as a three-down RB because of his receiving ability, Gainwell’s pass blocking needs improvement to excel at the next level.

 This is where Gainwell’s lack of size could be a concern in the NFL.
 With more athletic edge rushers and linebackers in the league, Gainwell might struggle as a blocker with his 191 lb frame.
 In his college tape, there were a few instances where defensive linemen and edge rushers would push him aside a little too easily to get to his QB.
 It is important to note, however, that effort was never an issue with Gainwell.
 He often displayed the willingness to protect his QB and would succeed.
 However, if he can gain 10 or 15 lbs, Gainwell can be a much more consistent pass blocker, allowing him to become an every-down RB at the next level.
+Update: Kenneth Gainwell did measure in at 201 lbs on his Pro Day, which does alleviate some of the concerns I had regarding his blocking at the next level.

 2. Gainwell’s smaller frame could prevent him from gaining tough yards, especially in short-yardage situations.

 While Gainwell is a solid rusher between the tackles, you will not find him knocking over defensive linemen and carrying defenders for those tough yards.
-In his film, there were a couple of short-yardage situations where I expected Gainwell to run through a tackle to gain additional yards.
+In his college film, there were a couple of short-yardage situations where I expected Gainwell to run through a tackle to gain additional yards.
 Instead, the LB or DB would out-muscle him, preventing Gainwell from breaking the tackle.
 For now, I do not expect him to be used as a goal-line back unless he adds more pounds to his frame.
 Especially in the open field, Gainwell is much more dangerous relying on his elusiveness and change-of-pace instead of lowering his shoulder for the added yards.

 2021 Fantasy Outlook

 Outside of Najee Harris and Travis Etienne, Kenneth Gainwell is one of my favorite RBs heading into the draft simply because of versatile skill set.
 Since he profiles as both a rusher and a receiver in the NFL, I fully expect Gainwell to be a productive PPR running back for fantasy, assuming he lands in the right situation.
-As far as draft capital goes, Gainwell will likely be a mid-day 2 pick.
+As far as draft capital goes, Gainwell will likely be a mid day 2 pick.
 However, if he does measure and test well in his upcoming pro-day, I would not be surprised if he is drafted in the early 2nd round as one of the top 3 RBs in this class.

 In dynasty rookie drafts, with several wide receivers likely going ahead of him, I expect Gainwell to be a late first-round RB.
-While I have seen him fall as far as the mid 2nd round in a couple of drafts, I expect that ADP to change drastically if he does receive the high draft capital that some have projected for him.
+While I have seen him fall as far as the mid 2nd round in a couple of drafts, I expect that ADP to change drastically if receives the high draft capital that some have projected for him.
 And if he does land in the perfect situation, such as Arizona, Miami, or Pittsburgh, I expect Gainwell to be an immediate contributor for dynasty managers.